 Here are some of the reasons you might consider cropping your image:

 - Remove unwanted objects from the edges of your photographs.
-This is the most simple and common use of cropping.
-Cropping is a simpler method for cutting out objects and individuals who were not meant to be in the image in the first place, especially if they show up at the edges of your image.
-A good crop can remove them cleanly and with much less work than other removal options.
+This is the most simple and common use of cropping for photos.
+Cropping is a simpler method for cutting out objects and individuals who were not meant to be in the image in the first place.
+This is especially true if they show up at the edges of your image.
+A good crop can remove objects and individuals cleanly and with much less work than other removal options.

 - Create a better general composition in your photo.
 It may be surprising, but there is actually a science to what makes an attractively composed image.
 By using layout grids such as the Rule of Thirds and the Golden Ratio, you can crop images in a way that is more visually compelling.

 - Build greater visual interest in your photo.
 Sometimes there is not a specific reason to crop a photo, but you can still use different cropping factors to make your original image more visually compelling.
-Slicing a photo in different ways can change the perspective, create more wonder, and naturally draw the eye to unique elements of an image, especially in wedding photography.
+Slicing a photo in different ways can change the perspective, create more wonder, and naturally draw the eye to unique elements of an image.
+This is especially true in wedding photography.

 Steps to Crop in Lightroom